 Modern holistic approach

 Patients also benefit from holistic therapies.
-Holistic therapies aim to improve patients’ overall sense of wellbeing.
-Holistic therapies arm patients with a number of relaxation techniques.
-These techniques help patients fall asleep without resorting to sleeping pill consumption.
+Holistic therapies aim to improve clients’ overall sense of wellbeing.
+Holistic therapies arm clients with a number of relaxation techniques.
+These techniques help clients fall asleep without resorting to sleeping pill consumption.
 Holistic therapies generally include stress management, yoga, meditation, mindfulness, Reiki, reflexology and nutrition.

 Contacting Ocean Recovery Centre